One of the most frequently asked questions by new business owners is – how are limited companies taxed?

 5. Dividend Tax (for shareholders)

-You are liable to pay tax on any dividends you receive during each tax year.
-Since April 2016 the way dividends are taxed has changed fundamentally.
+You must pay tax on any dividends you receive during each tax year.

 Other types of tax